Anna-Janina/Professional-README-Generator/README.md

 - [Questions](#Questions)

 ## Description
-dkhsgfjy
+Generates quick and easy a README.md for any project

 ## Usage
-sdhvfuy
+This is a mock repository

 ## Installation
-sdfkgi
+npm install

 ## Contributing
-sdkfjho
+This is a test repo

 ## Tests
-dsfjhi
+npm test

 ## Questions
-- Find me on Github: (https://github.com/sjfhoi)
+- Find me on Github: (https://github.com/Anna-Janina)
-- For any questions, email me at: dfho
+- For any questions, email me at: annajaninaschmidt@gmail.com

 ## License
 MIT